Turnover

 2022

-The company's operational headquarters include a strategically located warehouse in the Czech Republic, where purchased goods undergo quality control and optimized packing before being dispatched to Amazon's warehouses in Europe.
-This approach ensures efficient stock turnover, reliable product delivery, and high customer satisfaction.
+The company focuses primarily on food, drinks, and beauty categories, sourcing products from trusted brands and wholesalers.
+Its operations center around a strategically located warehouse in the Czech Republic, where goods undergo rigorous quality control, optimization, and efficient packing before dispatch to Amazon warehouses.
+This process ensures reliable delivery, efficient stock turnover, and high customer satisfaction.

 Turnover